Janette Manrara: Other projects

 Following her appearance on So You Think You Can Dance, Manrara joined musical TV series, Glee as a principal dancer.
 She also made her "Burn the Floor - West End" debut at the Shaftesbury Theatre in London on 21 July 2010.
 Additionally, she was part of the Burn the Floor US cast, which toured the United States from late 2010 through May 2011.
 She also appears on the BBC One show Morning Live doing a fitness workout.
 She has also co presented the show.

+On 12 September 2024, Manrara's first book titled Tiny Dancer, Big World was published.